mkenney/go-chrome/ISSUE_TEMPLATE.md

 ### What version of `go-chrome` are you using (tagged commit, commit hash or `master`)?
 <!--
-A commit has or tag is preferable.
+A commit hash or tag is preferable.
 The master branch changes often.
 -->